-Few marine angelfish are considered to be completely reef safe, and the Regal Angelfish is considered by most hobbyists to be one of the most reef safe angelfish species.
-Wild Regal Angelfish may pick at fleshy LPS corals, soft corals, and clam mantles, but are generally safe with SPS corals and some unpalatable soft corals.
-Reefers who are keeping captive bred Regal Angelfish are reporting that they're even more reef safe than wild ones when well fed, and that they prefer prepared foods over ornamental inverts and corals.
+Few marine angelfish are considered to be completely reef safe, and the Regal Angelfish is considered by most hobbyists to be one of the more reef safe angelfish species.
+Wild Regal Angelfish may pick at fleshy LPS corals, soft corals, and clam mantles, but are generally safe with larger colonies of SPS corals and some unpalatable soft corals.
+Reefers who are keeping captive bred Regal Angelfish are reporting that they seem be to even more reef safe than wild ones when well fed, and that they prefer prepared foods over ornamental inverts and corals.

 Regal Angelfish juveniles are yellow with white bars and a false eyespot at the base of the dorsal fin.
 As they mature, the bars become alternating white and yellow bars and the eyespot fades into deep blue coloration on the rear of the dorsal fin.
 Most wild Regal Angelfish have uniform vertical bars, and the "misbar" specimens with unique patterns are rare.
 Captive bred Regal Angelfish may be more likely to mature into individuals with these exciting, variable "misbar" patterns, each as unique as a fingerprint.
 You may request a particular pattern at checkout, and we'll do our best to accommodate your request.
 Since this fish has so much pattern variation, we aren't able to guarantee the color or pattern during any lifestage.